How to motivate yourself to workout if you absolutely hate it

 ‘We tend to do what society says we’re good at or should enjoy,’ says Jill Greenwood, fitness trainer and author of Superfood Slaw.
 You don’t have to run just because everybody says it’s a good form of exercise, for instance.
 ‘If you’re simply going through the motions without enjoying it or benefiting from it, then you will never stick with it,’ she adds.

 Instead, look for forms of exercise that fit with your preferences and lifestyle, she adds.
 For example, if you enjoy dancing and want to gain flexibility, taking a ballet or gymnastics class may work better than running or swimming.
+You’ll be able to motivate yourself to exercise much more consistently if you genuinely have a passion for your activity!

 Adapt your workouts to your current responsibilities